andey-robins/andey-robins.github.io/_posts/2018-12-7-Super-Hero-City-Defense.md

 As for the villain, he definitely fits into a more Spike-y playstyle.
 His deck will feature discard, sacrifice, mill, and prison elements.
 Another major design problem will be making it so that players who aren't very "take-that" style gamers will have somethings that they can enjoy doing as the supervillain.

 ## Conclusion
 Overall, as I kick off the development process on this game, something I'm tentatively calling Heroes, I'm excited and optimistic.
 I believe there's going to be enough variety so that most types of card-game players will have something to do.
 Hopefully the storyline will be compelling enough to keep players entertained and engaged throughout the process.
-Unil next time.
+Until next time.

 -Andey